 3. Blocks of Courses or Sections

 Blocks of courses or blocks of sections of courses are two or more courses or sections for which enrollment is limited in order to create a cohort of students.
-Such a limitation on enrollment may be established if, in addition to review by the faculty in the discipline or department and by the curriculum committee as provided above, there is another section or another course or courses which satisfy the same requirement.
+Such a limitation on enrollment may be established if, in addition to review by the faculty in the discipline or department and by the curriculum committee as provided above, there is another section or another course or courses that satisfy the same requirement.
 If the cohort is created through limitations on enrollment in the courses rather than limitations on specific sections of courses, then the college must include in the course outline of record a list of each certificate or associate degree requirement that the course meets and of the other course or courses which satisfy the same associate degree or certificate requirement.

-.
-Instructor’s Formal Agreement to Teach the Course As Described
+F. Instructor’s Formal Agreement to Teach the Course As Described

-Each College shall enforce its established procedures whereby all courses which are or have prerequisites, corequisites or advisories will be taught in accordance with the course outline.
+Each College shall enforce its established procedures whereby all courses that have prerequisites, corequisites or advisories will be taught in accordance with the course outline.

+G. Reporting to the State

+The District will report the establishment of prerequisites, corequisistes and advisories to the Chancellor’s Office pursuant to 55003(i),

 Approved 6/6/94

 Amended 3/2/98

+Amended 6/12

+Title 5 sections Referenced:

+53200: Definitions

+54220: Student Equity Plans

+55002: Standards and Criteria for Courses

+55003: Policies for Prerequisites, Corequisites and Advisories on Recommended Preparation

+55201: REPEALED

+55521: Prohibited Practices (under Subchapter 6 – Matriculation Programs)

+58106: Limitations on Enrollment

+59327: Informal Resolution (under Subchapter 5 – Nondiscrimination)